gsbeaton/collibra_docs/install.rst

 License Information
 ###################

-- The connector is designed to connect to a single Collibra instance and 1 or more DataIKU instances.
-For information on licensing, please contact your DataIKU account representative.
+- The connector is designed to connect to a single Collibra instance and 1 or more Dataiku instances.
+For information on licensing, please contact your Dataiku account representative.

 Preparing to Install the Connector
 ##################################